 In Yudanaka town, there are also many nice ryokans.
 Many of the hosts at the ryokans will drop their guests off at the start of the Snow monkey path.
 Senshinkan Matsuya and Bozanso are favourites of many travellers.
 Yudanaka is a typical Japanese country village that’s full of hot springs and onsens.
 There is a Post Office with an ATM, convenience store and a couple of Japanese restaurants.
 Regular shuttle buses (some free) service the area from Yudananka to the Shiga Kogen ski resorts.

-During winter, it’s very cold and temperatures can drop below zero so warm clothes are essential.
+During winter, it’s very cold and temperatures usually drop below zero so warm clothes are essential.
 While observing the snow monkeys, visitors are standing on ice or snow so warm socks are also necessary.